aeroc7/wxfetcher/README.md

-## WxFetcher works with rtl_433 to retrieve and manage data from a weather station.
+# WxFetcher ingests environment sensor data

+WxFetcher ingests data (using rtl_433) from an outdoor weather station, in addition to multiple independent sensors ran by an esp32 (including a BMP390 and SCD30).
 Data is stored in InfluxDB and queried with a Grafana frontend:

 <img width="1900" height="1045" alt="image" src="https://github.com/user-attachments/assets/e221d5db-817e-4f60-82b0-0c34d9786dbf" />